How to Become a Certified Nurse-Midwife in Oklahoma: Complete 2026 Guide

 Oklahoma APRN License Renewal

-• Biennial renewal in even-numbered years
+• Biennial renewal expiring on the last day of the licensee’s birth month in even-numbered years

 • Maintenance of current AMCB national certification

-• Completion of continuing education requirements
+• Completion of 24 contact hours of continuing education applicable to nursing practice

 • Online renewal through the board’s electronic portal